-(c) Accordingly, the absence of objections may be taken as acceptance that the proposed new route is expedient and therefore the County Council can itself confirm the order.
+(c) If the Order is unopposed, or if any objections are withdrawn, it be confirmed by the County Council without further reference to the Committee.
+Reasons for Recommendations (a) The proposed diversion meets the legal criteria set out in the Highways Act 1980. (b) The inclusion of these provisions in a public path order means that there is no need for a separate legal event order to modify the definitive map and statement as a result of the diversion. (c) Accordingly, the absence of objections may be taken as acceptance that the proposed new route is expedient and therefore the County Council can itself confirm the order.
 Decisions on applications for public path orders ensure that changes to the network of public rights of way comply with the legal requirements and supports the Corporate Plan 2017-19 Outcomes Framework: People in Dorset are Healthy : To help and encourage people to adopt healthy lifestyles and lead active lives We will work hard to ensure our natural assets are well managed, accessible and promoted.
 Dorset's economy is Prosperous : To support productivity we want to plan communities well, reducing the need to travel while 'keeping Dorset moving', enabling people and goods to move about the county safely and efficiently Before confirming a public path creation, diversion or extinguishment order a council or the Secretary of State must have regard to any material provision of a rights of way improvement plan prepared by the local highway authority.
 Dorset's Rights of Way Improvement Plan sets out a strategy for improving its network of Public Rights of Way, wider access and outdoor public space.
-Appendices 1 - Drawing 18/26/12 - Summary of consultation responses Background Papers The file of the Service Director, Highways and Emergency Planning (ref.
+Appendices Drawing 18/26/1 Summary of consultation responses Background Papers The file of the Service Director, Highways and Emergency Planning (ref.
 RW/P157) Officer Contact Carol McKay Definitive Map Technical Officer Planning and Regulation Team, Tel: (01305) 225136 email: c.a.mckay@dorsetcc.gov.uk